switchtrue/personal-blog/content/posts/covidsafe.md

 The Australian Government has just released the COVIDSafe app to help with contact tracing in Australia during the COVID-19 pandemic.
 Here's a brief outline of how it works:

-*Note: COVIDSafe is based on the Singapore Government's TraceTogether app and open BlueTrace algorithm.
-This article assumes that COVIDSafe has not altered the implementation but until the source code becomes available it will be difficult to tell.*

 - Firstly, you download the app from the Play Store or App Store.
 - You then register in the app with a phone number, name and postcode.
 Your phone number is transmitted to the a secure server and recorded with a unique User ID.
 - The app on your phone gets sent a batch of encrypted temporary IDs.
 These temporary IDs are used to identify